 The Chilean pension reform has had important effects on the overall functioning of the economy.
-Perhaps one of the most important effect is that it has contributed to the phenomenal increase in the country's savings rate, from less than 10% in 1986 to almost 29% in 1996.
-This effect has taken place mostly through an increase in public sector savings -- public savings have increased from close to 0.1% of GDP in 1983 to more than 5% of GDP by 1993.
-A number of researchers have established that increasing public sector savings represents the most effective way of increasing aggregate savings.
-In general, higher public savings unleash a virtuous circle, where higher savings generate higher growth, and higher growth (in turn) results in higher private savings (Edwards, 1996).
-Whether the Chilean reform has actually increased private savings directly, is still somewhat of an open question.
-Although cross country regression analyses suggest that pension reform affects private savings, there still are no definitive studies on the Chilean case.
-Haindl (1996), however, has recently attempted to estimate econometrically the effects of the reform on private sector savings.
-Using an approach based on the inclusion of a series of dummy variables in a time series analysis of the determinants of savings he concludes that the reform indeed contributed to the increase in savings.
-In a more ambitious attempt, Morande (1996) uses modern time series analysis to estimate an error correction model of savings for Chile.
-He concludes that there is preliminary evidence supporting the notion that the reform of the pension system encouraged private sector savings.
-Finally, Bosworth and Marfan (1994) have argued that the contribution of the pension reform to the increase in savings bordered 3% of GDP.
+Perhaps one of the most important of these is that it has contributed to the phenomenal increase in the country's saving rate, from less than 10 percent in 1986 to almost 29 percent in 1996.
+This effect has taken place mostly through an increase in public-sector saving-public saving has increased from close to 0.1 percent of GDP in 1983 to more than 5 percent of GDP by 1993.
+A number of researchers have established that increasing publicsector saving represents the most effective way of increasing aggregate saving.
+In general, higher public saving unleashes a virtuous circle, where higher saving generates higher growth and higher growth (in turn) results in higher private saving (Edwards 1996).
+Whether the Chilean reform has actually increased private saving directly is still somewhat of an open question.
+Although cross-country regression analyses suggest that pension reform affects private saving, there still are no definitive studies of the Chilean case.
+19 Haindl (1996), however, has recently attempted to estimate econometrically the effects of the reform on private-sector saving.
+Using an approach based on the inclusion of a series of dummy variables in a time-series analysis of the determinants of saving, he concludes that the reform indeed contributed to the increase in saving.20 In a more ambitious attempt, Morande (1996) uses modern time-series analysis to estimate an error-correction model of saving for Chile.
+He concludes that there is preliminary evidence supporting the notion that the reform of the pension system encouraged private-sector saving.
+Finally, Bosworth and Marfan (1994) have argued that the contribution of the pension reform to the increase in saving bordered 3 percent of GDP.